 Another stunning Shakespearean portrait is Lady Macbeth, issued in 1975 as a limited edition of 750.
 She is 13” high and was priced at $850 at introduction.
 The edition was completed in 1982 at $1125.

-The first HOF edition, named Lady Macbeth II, was 11” tall and was a limited edition of 1000 for $1250 on the 1993 Cybis price list.
+The first HOF edition, named Lady Macbeth II, was 11” tall and was a limited edition of 1000 for $1250 on a late-1993 Cybis price list.
 It is not known how many were actually made.
 All that is known for sure is that both of the HOF edition were introduced at some point between Spring 1991 and November 1993.

-The second HOF edition, Lady Macbeth III, was 10” tall and an edition of 1500 for $975 in 1993, at the same time that “II” was being offered.
+The second HOF edition, Lady Macbeth III, was 10” tall and an edition of 1500 for $975 in late 1993, at the same time that “II” was being offered.
 It continued into the 2000s on the Cybis website (but of course with no photo) for $1075.
 Again, no clue how many of these were physically produced.

 If anyone has a Lady Macbeth in a color different from the two above and would like to share a photo or height information, please use the contact-form link below; it would be greatly appreciated!

 There are two different colorways of the flowers in Queen Titania’s hair: Some are a mauve-pink, while others are white with a red center.